hyperledger/anoncreds-rs/docs/design/w3c/spec.md

 ## W3C Verifiable Credentials Representation

-This section describes how Indy-styled AnonCreds credentials can be represented in the form of W3C Verifiable Credentials standard.
+This section describes how legacy AnonCreds credentials can be represented in the form of W3C Verifiable Credentials standard.

 ### Credential